mr5z/ExLang/README.md

 }
 ```

 Properties can opt into mutability with `@Mutable`.
-Custom getter and setter logic is supported via an explicit accessor block.
+Custom getter and setter logic uses an explicit accessor block.
 See [Properties](#properties) for the full property model.

 ```
 object Temperature {